Healthy aging, and the individual as metaorganism: lessons from non-senescent Hydra

 ♦ Finally, the holobiont may be an important unit of evolutionary selection, a selection of “teams” containing many genomes and species.

-We communicate all our observations and results directly to the public.
+We communicate all our observations and results directly to the public in our news section.

 Teaching in the Bosch lab: